RustDT/RustDT/documentation/Installation.md

  1. Select the recently added update site in the `Work with:` dropdown.
 Type `RustDT` in the filter box.
 Now the RustDT feature should appear below.
  1. Select the `RustDT` feature, and complete the wizard.
   * RustDT dependencies such as CDT will automatically be added during installation.
  1. Restart Eclipse.
-After that take a look at the setup section in the [User Guide](UserGuide.md#user-guide).
+After that, take a look at the IDE configuration section in the [User Guide](UserGuide.md#IDE-configuration).

 #### Updating: